 “The University of Missouri is home to leading experts in all fields of engineering, medicine and business,” said Mark McIntosh, PhD, MU vice chancellor for research, graduate studies and economic development, and UM System vice president for research and economic development.
-“The Coulter Translational Partnership Program brings this expertise together with the goal of delivering practical solutions to pressing medical problems affecting our state, nation and the world.”
+“The Coulter Biomedical Accelerator Program brings this expertise together with the goal of delivering practical solutions to pressing medical problems affecting our state, nation and the world.”

-The MU Coulter Program began in 2012 as a five-year partnership with the Wallace H. Coulter Foundation.
+The MU Coulter Biomedical Accelerator Program began in 2012 as a five-year partnership with the Wallace H. Coulter Foundation.
 Although the partnership with the Coulter Foundation ended in 2017, leaders at MU decided to extend the program for five more years with a combination of university funding, grants and gifts.

-As bringing engineers and clinicians together to develop solutions to unmet medical needs is a key premise of the Coulter Program, all MU Coulter projects include faculty members from the MU College of Engineering and the MU School of Medicine.
+As bringing engineers and clinicians together to develop solutions to unmet medical needs is a key premise of the Coulter Biomedical Accelerator Program, all MU Coulter projects include faculty members from the MU College of Engineering and the MU School of Medicine.

 The three interdisciplinary research teams that received Coulter awards this year will use their award to fund the following research projects: